CBRZY/coding_challenges/README.md

 #### Extra Challenge
 - Add obstacles(X) to the array that the Robot cannot pass through
 - Start the Robot in a random location
+- Traverse the 2d array in the least amount of steps